 Adoption Curve Matrix

-At a very high level, the Adoption Curve Matrix is used in the context of business, marketing, finance.
+At a very high level, the Adoption Curve Matrix is used in the context of business, marketing.

 Adoption Curve Matrix quadrant descriptions, including examples